red-gate/honeycomb-web-toolkit/README.md

 ### Building and serving the honeycomb dev site

-Once your webserver is configured, point it at the `/dist` directory in the honeycomb web toolkit repository.
+Once your webserver is configured, point it at the `/` directory in the honeycomb web toolkit repository, start the webserver, and point your browser at the `/docs` directory.

 Build the toolkit:
 `